Refinancing private debts into a structured loan

 Regain financial control through a structured loan

-Debt consolidation by restructuring private debt into a structured loan is a proven method for financial relief.
-This involves taking out a new loan, the amount of which is sufficient to pay off all existing liabilities at once.
-Instead of making three or four payments to different creditors, you will only pay one manageable instalment to a bank in the future.
-The key advantage lies in the interest rate, which is often only four to six percent with an instalment loan, whereas overdraft facilities often cost double that.
-Even an interest rate difference of one percentage point can mean savings of hundreds of euros over the term.
-By consolidating, you not only gain financial resources but also regain full control over your obligations.
-This step can significantly reduce your monthly burden, as a look at an online calculator for adjusting the loan rate shows.
-In this way, you lay the foundation for structured wealth building.
+Refinancing private debt into a structured loan is a tried-and-tested way to ease financial pressure.
+You take out a new loan whose amount is sufficient to settle all existing liabilities at once.
+Instead of paying three or four instalments to different creditors, you now pay just one manageable instalment to a bank.
+The key advantage lies in the interest rate, which for an instalment loan is often only four to six per cent, whereas overdrafts not infrequently cost twice as much.
+Even an interest-rate difference of one percentage point can mean savings of hundreds of euros over the term.
+By consolidating, you not only free up financial resources, but also regain full control over your commitments.
+This step can significantly reduce your monthly burden, as a look at an online calculator for adjusting your loan instalment shows.
+This creates the basis for orderly wealth building.

-A structured process is key to a successful debt restructuring.
-With the right preparation, you can manage the transition efficiently and secure the best terms.
+A structured process is the key to successful debt restructuring.
+With the right preparation, you can manage the switch efficiently and secure the best terms.
 Follow the sequence below to avoid mistakes:

-1. Fully record debts: List all existing loans with outstanding balance, interest rate, and monthly instalment.
-Don't forget overdraft facilities or instalment payments with mail-order companies.
+1. Record all debts in full: List all existing loans with the outstanding balance, interest rate and monthly instalment.
+Do not forget your overdraft facility or instalment payments with mail-order retailers.

-2. Take stock: Create a detailed household budget with all income and expenses.
-This way, you can determine the maximum affordable monthly instalment for the new loan, enhancing your negotiation position.
+2. Take stock of your finances: Draw up a detailed household budget covering all income and expenses.
+This will show you the maximum monthly instalment you can manage for the new loan, strengthening your negotiating position.

-3. Compare offers: Obtain at least three different offers for a restructuring loan.
+3. Compare offers: Obtain at least three different offers for a debt consolidation loan.
 Always pay attention to the effective annual interest rate, as this includes all costs.

-4. Pay off old loans: After concluding the new loan agreement, the new bank transfers the loan amount.
-Inform your old creditors about the early repayment and obtain confirmation.
+4. Settle old loans: After the new loan agreement is finalised, the new bank transfers the loan amount.
+Inform your old creditors of the early repayment and obtain confirmation.

-This process not only helps you consolidate multiple loans but also ensures that you find the most favourable solution for you.
+This process not only helps you consolidate several loans, but also ensures that you find the most favourable solution for your needs.

-The theoretical advantages of refinancing can best be illustrated with a concrete example.
-Let's consider a household with three different liabilities that are now to be consolidated into a single loan.
+The theoretical benefits of refinancing are best illustrated with a concrete example.
+Let us assume a household with three different liabilities, which are now to be bundled into a single loan.

 • Situation after refinancing (after):

-When it comes to early repayment of loans, banks can demand what is known as an early repayment penalty.
-This fee is intended to compensate the bank for the loss of interest income.
-However, in the case of installment loans, its amount is legally limited: it may not exceed one percent of the remaining debt if the loan term is longer than twelve months.
-If the remaining term is less than a year, the limit decreases to 0.5 percent.
-The Civil Code (BGB) offers an important exception.
-According to § 489 BGB, you can terminate any loan agreement after a term of ten years with six months' notice, completely free of charge.
-This special right of termination is particularly relevant for long-term real estate loans and a crucial lever for getting rid of expensive old contracts.
-Especially those who want to repay an expensive overdraft facility usually do not have to worry about this compensation, as overdrafts can be terminated at any time.
+When loans are repaid early, banks may charge a so-called early repayment fee.
+This fee is intended to compensate the bank for lost interest income.
+For instalment loans, however, the amount is legally limited: it may amount to a maximum of one per cent of the outstanding debt if the loan still runs for more than twelve months.
+If the remaining term is less than one year, the limit falls to 0.5 per cent.
+An important exception is provided by the German Civil Code (BGB).
+Under Section 489 of the BGB, you can terminate any loan agreement after a term of ten years with six months' notice, completely free of charge.
+This special right of termination is particularly relevant for long-term mortgage loans and a decisive lever for getting rid of expensive old contracts.
+Anyone who wants to pay off an expensive overdraft loan in particular usually does not need to worry about this compensation, as overdrafts can be terminated at any time.

-Debt restructuring directly affects your credit rating at credit agencies like SCHUFA.
-Initially, the credit inquiry leads to a new entry, which can slightly reduce the score in the short term.
-However, in the long run, the positive effects far outweigh this.
-By consolidating several small loans, the number of your lenders is reduced, which is positively assessed by SCHUFA.
-A single installment loan instead of three or four obligations signals an orderly financial situation.
-Timely installment payments for the new loan continuously improve your score over time.
-A good credit rating is the prerequisite for favourable terms in future financing.
-Thus, debt restructuring is also a strategic tool for credit optimization and can even avert a pending personal insolvency.
+Debt restructuring has a direct impact on your credit assessment with credit reference agencies such as SCHUFA.
+Initially, the credit application creates a new entry, which can slightly lower your score in the short term.
+In the long term, however, the positive effects far outweigh this.
+By replacing several small loans, the number of your lenders is reduced, which SCHUFA assesses positively.
+A single instalment loan instead of three or four liabilities signals an orderly financial situation.
+Timely instalment payments for the new loan steadily improve your score over time.
+Good creditworthiness is the prerequisite for favourable terms on future financing.
+Thus, debt restructuring is also a strategic tool for optimising creditworthiness and can even avert looming personal insolvency.

-To get the most out of your debt restructuring, you should look beyond just comparing interest rates.
-Pay attention to the contractual details of the new loan, as they often hide further savings potential.
+To get the most out of your debt refinancing, you should look beyond a simple interest rate comparison.
+Pay attention to the terms and conditions of the new loan, as there are often further savings to be made here.

-• Free additional repayments: Arrange the option to make free additional repayments at any time.
-This way, you can repay the loan faster with unexpected income and save on interest.
+• Free additional repayments: Arrange the option to make free extra repayments at any time.
+This allows you to pay off the loan more quickly when unexpected income comes in and save on interest.

-• Payment breaks: Check whether the contract includes the option for one or two payment breaks per year.
-This provides flexibility during financial constraints.
+• Payment holidays: Check whether the agreement includes the option of one or two payment holidays per year.
+This offers flexibility during financial shortfalls.

-• Include a second borrower: If possible, include a second borrower with good creditworthiness in the contract.
-This often improves the conditions by more than half a percentage point.
+• Include a second borrower: If possible, add a second borrower with good creditworthiness to the agreement.
+This often improves the terms by more than half a percentage point.

-• Review residual debt insurance: Residual debt insurance is often expensive and not always necessary.
-Forgo it if you are already covered by other means, such as a term life insurance.
+• Check residual debt insurance: Residual debt insurance is often expensive and not always necessary.
+Omit it if you are already covered elsewhere, for example by term life insurance.

-These details are crucial not only for restructuring credit card debt but also for creating a thoroughly optimised financial solution.
-A debt restructuring despite a negative SCHUFA is also possible with specialised providers, but requires particularly careful examination of the conditions.
-Request your individual risk analysis now: Have your insurance situation checked for free and receive concrete optimisation suggestions.
+These details are crucial not only to refinance credit card debt, but to create an all-round optimised financing solution.
+Refinancing despite a negative SCHUFA is also possible with specialised providers, but it requires particularly careful scrutiny of the terms.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific suggestions for improvement.

 FAQ

-What is the difference between refinancing and follow-up financing?
+What is the difference between refinancing and follow-on financing?

-With a debt restructuring, you change lenders to benefit from better terms.
-A follow-up financing, on the other hand, is the extension of a maturing loan with the same bank, often under new terms.
+When you refinance, you change your lender in order to benefit from better terms.
+By contrast, a follow-on financing arrangement is an extension of a loan that is coming to an end with the same bank, often on new terms.

-For consumer loans concluded after 10 June 2010, compensation is legally capped.
-It amounts to a maximum of 1.0 percent of the remaining debt for more than one year of remaining term and 0.5 percent for less than one year.
+For consumer loans concluded after 10 June 2010, compensation is capped by law.
+It amounts to a maximum of 1.0 per cent of the outstanding balance when more than one year of term remains, and 0.5 per cent when less than one year remains.

-The entire process from application to the redemption of old loans typically takes between one and three weeks.
-The duration depends on the completeness of your documents and the processing time of the banks.
+The entire process, from submitting the application to repaying the existing loans, usually takes between one and three weeks.
+The duration depends on the completeness of your documents and the banks’ processing time.

-Can I refinance even if I have a negative SCHUFA entry?
+Can I also refinance if I have a negative SCHUFA entry?

-Yes, refinancing is possible even with negative SCHUFA entries, but the terms are often worse.
-There are specialized brokers and banks that grant loans in such cases, so a thorough review of the offers is particularly important here.
+Yes, refinancing is also possible with negative SCHUFA entries, but the terms are often worse.
+There are specialised brokers and banks that grant loans in such cases; a careful review of the offers is particularly important here.

-What happens to my residual debt insurance when refinancing?
+What happens to my residual debt insurance when I refinance?

-If you settle the old loan, you can cancel the associated residual debt insurance.
-You usually receive a proportional refund of the unused insurance contributions.
+If you pay off the old loan, you can cancel the associated residual debt insurance.
+As a rule, you will receive a pro-rata refund of the unused insurance contributions.

-Should I use a credit broker for refinancing?
+Should I use a loan broker for a refinancing loan?

-An independent credit broker can be worthwhile as they can compare offers from many different banks and often have access to special conditions.
-This can save you time and result in a better interest rate.
+An independent credit broker can be worthwhile, as they can compare offers from many different banks and often have access to special terms.
+This can save you time and lead to a better interest rate.

 Subscribe to our newsletter